cypherpunklab/manifesto/README.md

 *<ins>Again you should run your own node</ins>*

 However if you want to inscribe while you are setting your node up or the hardware is too expensive you can use an inscribing service like https://looksordinal.com/ to inscribe your manifesto `html` file.
+A good browser/mobile wallet to use for inscriptions is https://www.xverse.app/

 *Your goal should be inscribing from your own node.*